bgoonz/BGOONZ_BLOG_2.0/notes/articles/markdown/The-Beginner-s-Guide-To.md

 ### Functions

 A function is a procedure of code that will run when called.
 Functions are used so that we do not have to rewrite code to do the same thing over and over.
-(Think of them as ‘subprograms’)
+(Think of them as 'subprograms’)

 -   <span id="4c89">**Function Declaration** : Process when we first initially write our function.</span>
 -   <span id="d3fe">Includes three things:</span>